WeConnectArchive/waltz-SDK-example/Android/README.md

 	<string name="waltz_app_uid">___YOUR_APP_UID___</string>
 	<string name="waltz_app_key">__YOUR_LICENSE_KEY__</string>

-Below are the steps required to get build and run the **android** example with your credentials:
+Below are the steps required to get a build and run the **android** example with your credentials:

 ### Enter your license information